mguleryuz/foundry/memory-bank/activeContext.md

    - Includes whitelist functionality for controlling who can mint/burn tokens

 2. **PreSaleOrchestrator_v1**: A contract for managing token pre-sales
-   - This contract is in early development stages (file exists but is empty)
+   - Interface design is now complete with clear token flow management
+   - Defines a comprehensive presale workflow with whitelist, contribution, and distribution phases
-   - Will likely interact with the ERC20Issuance_v1 contract for token distribution
+   - Uses dynamic calculations for token distribution based on package types

 ## Recent Changes

 - Initial setup of the Foundry development environment
 - Implementation of the ERC20Issuance_v1 contract
 - Creation of the interface for ERC20Issuance_v1
+- Design and refinement of the IPreSaleOrchestrator_v1 interface
+- Improved naming conventions for clearer token flow (ContributionRequirement vs TokenDistributionShare)
 - Setup of multi-network configuration for Sepolia and Optimism Sepolia

 ## Next Steps

-1. **Complete PreSaleOrchestrator_v1 implementation**:
+1. **Implement PreSaleOrchestrator_v1 based on the interface**:

-   - Define the interface for pre-sale functionality
+   - Develop contract logic for whitelist management
+   - Implement dynamic calculation of token distribution shares
-   - Implement core sale mechanics
+   - Implement dynamic calculation of contribution requirements
-   - Establish integration with ERC20Issuance_v1
+   - Create distribution mechanism based on user participation

 2. **Develop comprehensive tests**: